 Broker misconduct can be an intentional or unintentional act that goes outside of the responsibilities the broker owes the client.
 Stockbrokers have certain duties of care when counseling clients according to state and federal laws.
 Several organizations, including the U.S. Securities and Exchange Commission, have rules that regulate what a broker can and cannot do in Ohio.
 Any action that violates these regulations or breaches the broker’s duty of care to the client is misconduct.

-Some incidents of broker misconduct are negligent or careless.
+Some incidents of investment misconduct are negligent or careless.
 The broker may not have intended to harm the client but did so by failing to exercise reasonable care.
 Other acts of misconduct take the form of fraud, or the intentional deception of a client for financial gain.
 Intentionally defrauding a client is unethical and against the law.
 In either case, the injured client may have grounds for a lawsuit.

 The law firm of Meyer Wilson has helped more than 800 investors around the country with investment fraud claims.
 Broker misconduct is a practice area in which we have extensive experience.
 Please do not hesitate to contact our law firm if you recently suffered economic harm from broker misconduct.
 We may be able to help you bring a claim against one or more parties demanding compensation.
-Call (800) 738-1960 to start your case with a free consultation.